Golden moment: Jackson 1st Black woman speedskating medalist

 She was no doubt reflecting, as well, on her remarkable journey.

-Making the switch from inline to ice just months before the 2018 Pyeongchang Games, Jackson was such a fast study that she earned a spot on the U.S. team.
+Making the switch from inline to ice just months before the 2018 Pyeongchang Games, Jackson was such a fast study – she does, after all, have an engineering degree from the University of Florida – that she earned a spot on the U.S. team.
 She finished 24th in the 500, but it was clear that she had barely tapped into her potential.

 During the current World Cup season, Jackson suddenly emerged as one of the world’s best sprinters.
-She won four of eight 500 races — the first Black woman to earn one of those titles, as well — and came to the Olympics as one of the favorites.
+She won four of eight 500 races – the first Black woman to earn one of those titles, as well – and came to the Olympics as the favorite.

 She lived up to the billing in Beijing, becoming the first American woman to win an individual speedskating medal since 2002.